 Our staff and clergy will be available to welcome you during your visit wearing face masks.

 Following government guidelines, all visitors must wear face coverings which cover the nose and mouth during worship or while visiting for sightseeing (except where exemptions exist – see gov.uk for further information).
-Visitors will be asked to bring their own face masks and will only be given entry to the cathedral if they are wearing them.
+Visitors are asked to bring their own face masks and will only be given entry to the cathedral if they are wearing them.

 You can read the full Church of England guidance about face masks here.

 The Minster is supporting/assisting NHS Test and Trace by displaying an official NHS QR code allowing people to ‘check-in’ when they visit the Minster.

 Physical distancing measures inside

 To ensure people can safely physically distance inside the cathedral we are: